Scancheck/xenia/README.md

 Please check the [frequently asked questions](https://xenia.jp/faq/) page before asking questions. they got jobs/lives/etc, so don't expect instant answers.

-this fork has unlocked xbla stuff and other stuff i will try to keep it updated every week
+this fork has unlocked xbla stuff and i commit all the coolest pull requests from the main xenia git i will try to keep it updated every week
 ![I love you when you call me Big Poppa](https://cdn.discordapp.com/attachments/476415697774182406/523809138015469578/bandicam_2018-12-16_12-35-20-847.png)